intermine/im-docs/docs/database/database-building/primary-keys.rst

 It is better to use common names for identical keys between sources as this will help avoid duplicating database indexes.

-Each key should list one or more fields that can be a combination of '''attributes''' of the class specified or '''references''' to other classes, in this cases there should usually be a key defined for the referenced class as well.
+Each key should list one or more fields that can be a combination of `attributes` of the class specified or `references` to other classes - in which case there should be a key defined for the referenced class as well.

 .. warning::